SpikePuppet/db-day-notes/Amazon-Aurora-Innovations.md

 - Instant scaling - scale in place in ms by adding more comp resources
 - scaling occurs in fine grained capccity adjustments (0.5 ACUs)
 - No impact due to scaling even when running big workloads

+# Manageability - Zero ETl

+- Aurora to Redshift
+- Enhanced binlog

+# Optimised reads

+- When you create an instance an EBS store gets associated with it for ephemeral storage
+- Tiered caching with optimised memory (if you use disk based compute instances)